The IB Primary Years Programme (PYP) at SGIA

 English Requirements for Enrollment

-ECC (Pre-K–K3): Children can enroll in Pre-K, K1, K2 and K3 with no prior experience in English, although some knowledge of English for admission to K3 will be an advantage.
+ECC (Pre-K–K3): Children can enrol in Pre-K, K1, K2 and K3 with no prior experience in English, although some knowledge of English for admission to K3 will be an advantage.

 What support is there for my child's development in English?